speedledger/shaper/README.md

 * Create all the files with placeholders for param substitution
   * The placeholder syntax is `${keyName}` where `keyName` will be looked up in the params.
+  * Keyword replacement in paths look the same as in the file content.
+  * Keys can only contain alphanumerical values (`a-zA-Z0-9`).
+  * Template files with the suffix `.append` will not create a new file but instead expects and existing file that it can append the content of the template to.